ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-working.rst

 Rover vs Balance Bot:
 +++++++++++++++++++++
 The working of a Balance Bot is closer to that of a Copter than a conventional Rover.
 The motion of a Balance Bot is actually caused by the vehicle pitching, rather than simply a motor throttle.
 This is unlike in a Rover, where the user can directly control motor throttle, to control the vehicle's acceleration.
 In a Balance Bot, the user controls the pitch angle, which in turns causes the vehicle to accelerate.
-The motor throttle in a Balance Bot, is determined by the control system and is meant to correct and hold it's pitch.
+The motor throttle in a Balance Bot, is determined by the control system and is meant to correct and hold its pitch.

 .. image:: /images/balance_bot-working.png